 Smoking or the use of e-cigarettes inside and facility may result in ejection from an event and/or an actual citation.

 Our staff has a detailed communication plan in case of a lost child.
 Child will remain with event staff until parents are located and properly identified.
 If you are looking for a lost child or need assistance of any kind, please contact any of our staff.

 Lost & Found

 Lost and found is located in the front ticket booth of the Superior Dome, located in the Superior Dome, during events or the Berry Events Center ticket office.
 Articles are kept at the locations for 30 days.
+Some items may also be turned into NMU Public Saftey.
 For more information, please call 906-227-1032.